cgascoig/intersight-auth/README.md

 This module provides an authentication helper for requests to make it easy to make [Intersight API](https://intersight.com/apidocs/introduction/overview/) calls using [requests](https://requests.readthedocs.io/en/latest/).

+## Features
+- Supports both v2 and v3 keys
+- Keys can be supplied as strings or path to a PEM file

 ## Install

 ```